xgfone/zkproxy/README.md

 ```

 Notice:
-1. The package manager is [dep](https://github.com/golang/dep), which is added into the go tool chain in future.
+1. The package manager is [dep](https://github.com/golang/dep), which will be added into the go tool chain in future.
-2. The go version should be 1.7+, but 1.9 is tested.
+2. The go version should be 1.7+.

 ## Example
 ```bash